KingDubDub/Jetpack-Joyride-CE/README.md

 REMEMBER:
 1. I am not to blame for any damage caused to your calc by the program, as it's still in its testing phases.
 2. I am not to blame for any damage caused to your corpse/body by your inattention during chemisty; play responsibly when it's safe, not when you're handling fulminates!
 3. I don't claim to own the rights to the origianl Jetpack Joyride, this is just a bit of fun for the users and a learning experience for me.
+4. This program is NOT for sale, that violates the license and Jetpack Joyride's copyright policy.
+This code and the game are free to use by anyone, regardless of shoe size or fruit preference.

 I hope you enjoy spreading a little madness, and remember never to trust someone with more than four bumper stickers on their car, they're clearly insane.